Thankful Villages: Wales

 Tavernspite, in Pembrokeshire, has been mooted as a fourth doubly thankful village in Wales.

 France

 In France, where the human cost of war was higher than in Britain, there were only twelve villages in all of France with no men lost from World War I. One of these, Thierville, also suffered no losses in the Franco-Prussian War and World War II, France's other bloody wars of the modern era.

 In popular culture

-On 3 June 2016 singer-songwriter Darren Hayman released the first of three albums inspired by and written in-situ at the Thankful Villages.
-54 villages were covered, including Welbury, North Yorkshire, not in the 53 listed above.
+Between 2016 and 2018, singer-songwriter Darren Hayman released a trilogy of albums inspired by and written in-situ at the Thankful Villages.
+54 villages were covered, including Welbury, North Yorkshire, not in the 52 listed above.